jimsnns/MSc_Java_Assignments/README.md

 ## Assignment 2: AMKA Prediction Application

-The AMKA (Greek Social Security Number) application takes an AMKA number and the current year as inputs to predict the sex of the individual.
+The AMKA (Greek Social Security Number) application takes an AMKA number and the current year as inputs to randomly predict the sex of the individual.
 This project demonstrates the use of string manipulation and basic algorithms in Java.

 ### Features